Lantern gets early funding for mental health therapy app

-SAN FRANCISCO, Oct 24 (Reuters) - Lantern, a technology startup that offers online and mobile coaching programs to support mental health, has won early backing for its service.
+SAN FRANCISCO (Reuters) - Lantern, a technology startup that offers online and mobile coaching programs to support mental health, has won early backing for its service.

 Executives at the 2-year-old startup said on Friday it has raised $4.4 million from investors led by Silicon Valley-based venture firm Mayfield, with seed funding from SoftTechVC.
 Facebook Inc Chief Product Officer Chris Cox is serving as an advisor.